Taiwan is hit by its strongest earthquake in nearly 25 years

 Images on television showed extensive damage, including buildings listing to the side after having been shaken off their foundations.
 The authorities suspended work and school in Hualien, an area with about 300,000 residents.
 Officials also closed down eight power plants for safety, and 87,000 residents in Hualien, the epicenter, were without power, though electricity remains on for the rest of the island.

-Bloomberg News reported that TSMC, the world's leading maker of cutting edge microchips, evacuated production lines after the quake.
+TSMC, the world's leading maker of cutting edge microchips, temporarily evacuated production lines after the quake.

 Taiwan's transportation authorities said train service was suspended island-wide, as well as subway service in Taipei.
 Videos from the epicenter show rockslides covering roads and houses that were knocked off-kilter.